harshith-arunkumar/aspencapitalchallenge/README.md

 * Details on anything further that you would like to achieve given more time, including any trade-offs that you may have made.

 Good luck and thank you for your time - we look forward to seeing your submission.

+## File Structure
+* The codebase contains two files which perform the following:
+	* app.py : Main file that contains the logic
+	* test.py : Three testcases for the logic in app.py

+## How to Run
+* Install the required dependencies: To run the code, you'll need to have Python and Flask installed on your machine.
+You can install Flask and the other required dependencies by running the following command in your terminal:
+	* pip install Flask Flask-SQLAlchemy

+* Start the deployment server using this command:
+	* python app.py
+	*
+* Test the endpoints: You can now test the endpoints using a tool like curl, or by opening them in a web browser.
+For example, you can start a game by sending a POST request to http://localhost:5000/start_game, and you can get lifetime wins by sending a GET request to http://localhost:5000/lifetime_wins.
+You can also reset the game using http://localhost:5000/reset_game

+* The output will consists of a message for the game being run, with the trace of the different turns in the game, and the final winner.

+* Run the tests using the following command:
+	* python3 test.py